Lunch / Dinner

-Add tomatillos, 2 cups onions, jalapeños, and 1 Tbsp. each garlic, cumin, and coriander to pot; cook 10 minutes.
+Add tomatillos, onions, jalapeños, and garlic, cumin, and coriander to pot; cook 10 minutes.
 Stir in poblanos and masa harina.

 Off heat, add lime juice; season with salt and pepper.
-Garnish each serving with sour cream and cilantro sprigs.
+Top servings with sour cream and cilantro sprigs.

 % Daily Value*